Design Book

 Notification banner

-Used for system feedback — confirmation, error, caution, or neutral information.
+Used for system feedback.
 Always placed at the top of the main content area, above the page heading.

 Success